bennymeg/nx-electron/README.md

 ```
 **NOTE:** You should add a frontend project to you workspace prior to invoking this command.

+**NOTE:** On certain frontend platforms (such as Angular, React, etc...) it is important to change the baseHref field to "./", and use the hash strategy on the router in order for it to work well with electron.
+Further details can be found [here](https://github.com/bennymeg/nx-electron/issues/18#issuecomment-616982776).

 ## Building Electron Application